Explaining Contrast Agents (Dyes) Used at SWDIC in Dallas, TX

 What is Contrast Made of?

 As mentioned, there are various types of contrast that may be administered prior to a diagnostic procedure.
-Iodine is used in most cases, but depending upon the type of test being conducted or the patient’s allergies to a particular substance, other suitable solutions can be used, such as:
+Iodine is used in most cases, but depending upon the type of test being conducted or the patient’s allergies to a particular substance, other suitable solutions can be used.

-Iodine and barium sulfate based contrast materials are typically best for an X-ray or CT scan while gadolinium is ideal for MRIs, and saline or air works well for diagnostic examinations of the heart.
+Iodine and barium sulfate based contrast materials are typically best for an X-ray or CT scan while gadolinium is ideal for MRIs, and saline works well for diagnostic examinations of the heart.

 How Do You Administer a Contrast Agent?